-- Front, rear, left and right refer to the T-TRAK module when looking at the module from its front the two main tracks are nearest the front. - Width or length is the dimension the mainline tracks follow along the top of the module width is used in thus document. - o Depth is the dimension from the front-edge to the back-edge of the module. - Height is the dimension from the bottom edge to the top edge of the module base, not counting the adjusting bolts.
-This is normally 23/4". - o Running Height is the dimension from the table top to the bottom of the Kato Unitrack. - The front main track is referred to as the "Red" track; some clubs refer to this as "Track 1". - The rear main track is referred to as the "Yellow" track; some clubs refer to this as "Track 2". - Outside rail refers to the front rail on the Red track and the rear rail on the Yellow track. - Normal T-TRAK color coding is used for the main tracks Blue to the Outside, i.e. blue white white blue, from front to rear or vice-versa.
+- Front, rear, left and right refer to the T-TRAK module when looking at the module from its front the two main tracks are nearest the front. - Width or length is the dimension of the module along the track width is used in thus document.
+Normally multiples of 310mm.
+The module base is a few mm shorter so the track hangs over the end of the module. - Depth is the dimension from the front-edge to the back-edge of the module, i.e. across the tracks. - Height is the dimension from the bottom edge to the top edge of the module base, not counting the adjusting bolts.
+This is normally 23/4". - Running Height is the dimension from the table top to the bottom of the Kato Unitrack. - The front main track is referred to as the "Red" track; some clubs refer to this as "Track 1". - The rear main track is referred to as the "Yellow" track; some clubs refer to this as "Track 2". - Outside rail refers to the front rail on the Red track and the rear rail on the Yellow track. - Normal T-TRAK color coding is used for the main tracks Blue to the Outside, i.e. blue white white blue, from front to rear or vice-versa.